Lecturer: Dr Susana Gomes

 Assessment: Assignments (15%), 3 hour exam 85%

-Prerequisites: This module uses material from many of the Core 1st and 2nd year modules, particularly MA231 Vector Analysis, MA244 Analysis III and MA250 Introduction to PDE.
+Prerequisites: This module uses material from many of the Core 1st and 2nd year modules, particularly MA259 Multivariable Calculus, MA244 Analysis III and MA250 Introduction to PDE.
 Although not prerequisites MA3G7 Functional analysis Functional Analysis l and MA3G1 Theory of PDEs are excellent companion courses.